yohask/bikedata/README.md

 ## 1. Ask - Identify the business task based on the question we were given.

    Find data and trends from historic data to create a marketing strategy to convert casual riders to annual members.

 ## 2. Prepare - Retrieve relavent data and organize accordingly

-    -Downloaded the data for the previous year from https://divvy-tripdata.s3.amazonaws.com/index.html -Sorted and organized into folders for ease of viewing and access -Created a backup for the originals
+   Downloaded the data for the previous year from https://divvy-tripdata.s3.amazonaws.com/index.html Sorted and organized into folders for ease of viewing and access Created a backup for the originals

 ## 3. Process - Process and prepare the data for analysis
 fsdfsdf